 Q: Isn't hacking illegal?

-A: According to our once and future PM, if you leave your site unsecured, it’s your own fault if it’s compromised, especially if blah blah rugby*.
+A: According to our once PM, if you leave your site unsecured, it’s your own fault if it’s compromised, especially if blah blah rugby*.
 However, the New Zealand Crimes Act (available online at www.legislation.govt.nz) sections 248-254 document laws which criminalise certain acts involving computers.
 Some of the techniques discussed at Kiwicon could be used to break the law, so it is your individual responsiblity to ensure that you utilise your powers for good, not evil.
 If you are unsure of your legal position, consult a lawyer.
 If you cannot afford a lawyer we do have one slightly degenerate looking individual who managed to score free beers from Sony through only the powers of legal chicanery, and who may be able to help, at a pinch.
 Under no circumstances to do the organisers of Kiwicon condone breaking the law (unless it's the Judas Priest song, in which case, we heartily throw up the horns.
 (So I guess, technically, that would be under one circumstance then.))

 Q: Should I bring a computer?